-There are some other reflection-related options at the “Deprecated” section at the bottom of the panel:
+There are some other reflection-related options at the Surface section of the panel:

 Reflections are not saturated in Boxshot by default.
 This means if ray hits a reflective material, it simply reflects.
 The only thing that affects reflection is reflection tint, so you can color up the reflection.
 This is perfect for metallic foil effect, or plain metals.

 For saturated reflections, ray first passes the diffuse layer and reflects then.
 This means reflection will be colored by the diffuse texture and look like a reflective metallic paint.
 This is good for complex labels, especially if reflection masks are used.

 The image above has three balls.
 The one at the back has simple diffuse texture.
 The one at the left has non-saturated 100% reflection on top of that texture and the one at the right has the same reflection, but with the saturation option enabled.
 You see that reflection picks up the color of diffuse texture.